wp-plugins/woocommerce-compare-products/readme.txt

 == Changelog ==

+= 2.1.4 - 2013/04/26 =
+* Fixed: Text colour pickers not saving and displaying the hex number and hex colour in Font Colour, Font Link Colour and Font Hover colour selectors after editing and updating.
+The bug affected all font colour setting that use theme colours on install.
+These are the settings show an empty colour selector field on install.

 = 2.1.3 - 2013/04/23 =
 * Fixed: External / Affiliates link on Compare Window is now backward compatible from WooCommerce Version 2.0.
 Was showing fatal Error for older versions.